Inlet Square Mall: Redevelopment

 On March 12, 2025, it was announced that the redevelopment of the Inlet Square Mall is in full swing with it bringing new life and businesses to the area.
 New store and restaurants will eventually move into the soon-to-be revamped Inlet Square Mall property.
 Parts of the mall have been demolished over the last few months as crews are working hard preparing new businesses.
 Both locals and businesses alike say a refresh is needed and local businesses are hoping the redevelopment and new businesses will bring them even more customers.

 On April 14, 2025, it was announced that demolition will wrap up in the next few weeks, but that debris removal is still ongoing.
 The adding of parking lots, as well as site work, stormwater improvements and other utility work should start in April 2025.
 The project has changed from earlier plans for the mall.
 Originally there were plans to include residential housing, but according to the real estate manager they have received interest from other developers to add a residential component, but there are currently no plans to build housing on the site.
 Though residential development could occur sometime in the future, it is stressed that there is nothing in the works.

 On September 25, 2025, it was announced that the first store at the former Inlet Square Mall site is officially open for business after years of planning.
 Floor & Decor recently celebrated its grand opening as part of what developers are describing as a long-term revitalization project for the South Strand.
 According to developers, this home improvement retailer marks the beginning of several new stores and restaurants intended to rejuvenate the once-bustling shopping center.
 Further development is forthcoming, including a Hobby Lobby anticipated to open in 2026, with construction already in progress for a new hotel.
 The South Carolina Department of Transportation is also planning roadway enhancements around the site, which will involve realigned intersections, additional turn lanes, and new traffic signals.

+It was announced on February 9, 2026, it was announced that as development continues additional businesses have announced plans to open on the redeveloped property.
+Phase two of development of the former mall property is currently in progress after parts of the property and building were demolished last year.
+Construction of the new Hobby Lobby is close to completion and is expected to open sometime in the spring.
+Floor & Decor has already opened and Chipotle plans to open in one of the outparcels.
+A coffee company is also planned to be built next to Chipotle but wasn’t identified.
+Paramount Development is working with other potential businesses but aren’t ready to be announced.
+Construction is continuing on the new Hotel2Suites by Hilton though Paramount is not in charge of the construction after it was sold to build the hotel.
+It is unknown when redevelopment will be complete.
+Paramount does expect that a lot of things will open by summer.